CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

     This query retrieves the **url** and **top_words** fields for all documents that mention *Las Vegas*.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+>
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help.

 <validation step="1fad44f5-db84-484f-b0d9-99d6c54793a6" />

-### Review
+## Summary
 In this lab, you have completed:

 + Cloned the repository for this course